-All NSU OTD students will comply with policies related to fingerprinting, background checks and immunizations in order to ensure that they meet standards for client care and OT practice.
+All NSU OTD students will comply with policies related to fingerprinting, background checks and immunizations in order to ensure that they meet standards for client care and OT practice at their mentoring site.
 If capstone experience sites require immunizations the student is responsible for providing this information to the facility.

-The Student Affairs office is responsible for ensuring immunizations and background checks are completed prior to participation on a clinical education experience with support of the course instructor.
+The Student Affairs office is responsible for ensuring immunizations and background checks are completed prior to participation in a capstone experience with support of the course instructor as required by the capstone site.